teanijarv/teanijarv.github.io/_pages/about.md

 My current research interests include examining different **electroencephalography (EEG)** methods as biomarkers for **depression**, **suicidality**, **ageing**, and **cognition**.
 Most of my EEG-related code for signal processing and analysis can be found on my GitHub as [EEG-pyline: EEG pipeline in Python](https://github.com/teanijarv/EEG-pyline/).
 Furthermore, I am eager to learn more about other neuroimaging methods (e.g., fMRI, MRS, MEG, NIRS), neuromodulation (e.g., TMS, TDCS, DBS), machine/deep learning, and neuroscience in general.

-Besides my active involvement with neuroscience and biomedical engineering, I am interested in longetivity research and space exploration.
-I am sure that all these four fields are one of the most relevant topics throughout the 21st century.
+Besides my active involvement with neuroscience and biomedical engineering, I am interested in longetivity research, history, and space exploration.

 Next milestones in my career are doing a PhD and working in a neurotech company.
 I am actively looking for different labs and projects for my upcoming PhD journey. :nerd_face: